For more information or to ask any copyright questions not answered in this guide, please contact:

 Exceptions

-The premium license permits use of published works subject to the following exceptions:
+The premium licence permits use of published works subject to the following exceptions:

 Use Access Copyright's Titles Search and Permissions Tool to search their extensive repertoire and confirm that the titles you wish to copy are covered for print and/or digital use.